-ONTARIO HERITAGE TRUST 10 ADELAIDE STREET EAST TORONTO, ON M5H 1J3 registrar@heritagetrust.on.ca
+Ontario Heritage Trust 10 Adelaide Street East Toronto, ON M5C 1J3 registrar@heritagetrust.on.ca

-TAKE NOTICE that Council for the City of Toronto intends to designate the property, including the lands, buildings and structures thereon known municipally as 551 Mount Pleasant Road under Part IV, Section 29 of the Ontario Heritage Act, R.S.O.
+TAKE NOTICE that Council for the City of Toronto passed Designation By-law 8-2023 on November 23 and 24, 2022, which designates the lands, buildings and structures known municipally as 551 Mount Pleasant Road, under Part IV, Section 29 of the Ontario Heritage Act, R.S.O.
 1990, c.O.18, as amended, as a property of cultural heritage value or interest.